whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

 **Custom orders:**

 Please note that due to time constraints I cannot accept custom orders for bamboo flutes.
 I decided that I don’t want the pressure of deadlines or specific expectations around these flutes, but I will strive to make a variety available as often as possible.
 So whereas normally a customer can e-mail me and request that I make a certain flute for them, that is not the case with the bamboo flutes.
 I basically just make what I make whenever I can manage it.
 I recommend signing up for my newsletter and I will do an e-mail announcement each time a new batch is going online, giving 24 hours notice before they appear in the store.

+**Sound samples:**

+It is rarely possible for me to provide sound samples of individual bamboo flutes.
+Each bamboo flute is unique and has its own character and voice, but making an audio sample for each specific flute would be very cumbersome.
+Producing a sound sample requires that I sit down, get warmed up, get familiar with the individual flute, play a suitable phrase to show the range of the instrument, then go through the process of editing, uploading, etc..
+To do this with each unique flute that goes into the store would be a massively time consuming task.
+So I mention this up front because periodically I receive requests to record a sample of a specific flute, and I wanted to explain and forestall such requests.
+If I make a truly unusual key or tuning, I will make an effort to create a sound sample.

 **Types of bamboo:**